openhab/openhab-addons/bundles/org.openhab.binding.enturno/README.md

 ## Supported Things

 As for now, binding supports only one thing.
 It can change in the future as entur.no exposes API for access of different type public transport data for example: journey planing, stop information etc.

 ### Entur Timetable

 Entur timetable provides information about departures for chosen line/service of public transport in Norway and chosen stop place.
-It contains information about stop place (id, name, transport mode) and real-time departures from that place. **It is worth noting that binding is thought to be primarily used for bus departures (can work for other supported by entur.no transport types).
+It contains informationabout stop place (id, name, transport mode) and real-time departures from that place.
+**It is worth noting that binding is thought to be primarily used for busdepartures (can work for other supported by entur.no transport types).
 Two Direction channel groups are consequence of that assumption.
-That will say that usually for stop place of a given name there are two bus stops for same line going in opposite directions.** Each **Direction** channel group contains information about direction, line code, 5 coming departures, and whether given departure time is real-time (estimated) or not.
+That will say that usually for stop place of a given name there are two bus stops for same line going in opposite directions.**
+Each **Direction** channel group contains information about direction,line code, 5 coming departures, and whether given departure time is real-time (estimated) or not.

 ## Discovery